Skip to content

 On top of methods, HTTP request headers allow you to personalize the request's behavior.
 On every resource, you can use the Accept header to indicate which format you want to communicate in, JSON or XML.
 This header is also used to specify the response type you want the server to send when multiple types are available.

-• Accept: application/vnd.ibexa.api.Content+xml to get Content (full data, Fields included) as XML
+• Accept: application/vnd.ibexa.api.Content+xml to get Content (full data, fields included) as XML

 • Accept: application/vnd.ibexa.api.ContentInfo+json to get ContentInfo (metadata only) as JSON